younesveisi1374/Blog/README.md

 ## Usage

 Once the development server is running, access the application at `http://localhost:8000` in your web browser.
-You can then register a new account, log in, and start using the Twitter clone by creating tweets, following other users, liking, retweeting, and exploring the functionalities.
+You can then register a new account, log in, and start using the Blog clone by creating tweets, following other users, liking, retweeting, and exploring the functionalities.

 To create API documentation for your Django project, you'll want to outline the endpoints and their functionalities.
 Based on the provided `urls.py` files, here's an example API documentation: